 - Material: Ethically-sourced 800+ fill power goose down, Pertex shell

 - Best for: Winter mountain sports adventures like ski touring and backpacking

-These Feathered Friends down booties look like snow boots, but are actually insulated socks designed for wearing at camp and for sleeping in, with the durability to be worn if you need to step outside of your tent or van.
+These Feathered Friends down booties look like snow boots but are actually insulated socks designed for wearing at camp and for sleeping in, with the durability to be worn if you need to step outside of your tent, van, or ski chalet.